AceFire6/jethromuller.co.za/src/content/blog/setting_up_esp32/Setting up an ESP-WROOM-32.md

 the [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension)
 and the [Arduino IDE](https://www.arduino.cc/en/software) with the [Arduino Core for ESP32](https://github.com/espressif/arduino-esp32) setup.
-There is also a plugin for Jetbrains CLion IDE - the instructions for setting that up can be found in the [Espressif Docs](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/third-party-tools/clion.html).
+There is also a plugin for JetBrains CLion IDE - the instructions for setting that up can be found in the [Espressif Docs](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/third-party-tools/clion.html).

 Those all have their own dedicated instructions, so I won't replicate those here.
 Follow their